dario-rodriguez/devon-guide/OASP4J-project-without-database.md

 Another option is to disable the database , remove the database package and it's implementation class from OASP4J template application.

  #### Remove the dependences
- Remove the all dependence that related with database .
+ Remove the all dependency from the pom.xml file ,  that related with database .

 ````java